 Patrick learned whitewater rafting at a young age from a slightly crazy uncle on Wyoming's upper Snake River, and is now a second-year guide with Los Rios.
 He grew up in Colorado and has lived in Taos for almost 20 years, broken by stints in New York and the Pacific Northwest.
 He is also an aspiring filmmaker and screenwriter, a published author, and an accomplished woodworker and home builder in his off-time.

-2013 will be Bradley's fifth season as guide on the Rio Grande and Rio Chama.
+2017 will be Bradley's ninth season as guide on the Rio Grande and Rio Chama.
 Originally from Ruidoso, NM, he has also lived in Glacier, WA.
 He enjoys painting, reading, snowboarding, wakeboarding, and sailing.
 He is an exceptional glass artist, specializing in marbles.

 PAST GUIDES: WHERE ARE THEY NOW?